hassio-addons/addon-zwave2mqtt/README.md

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Z-Wave to MQTT" add-on.
-1. Start the "Z-Wave to MQTT" add-on
+1. Start the "Z-Wave to MQTT" add-on.
 1. Check the logs of the "Z-Wave to MQTT" add-on to see if everything went well.
 1. Click the "OPEN WEB UI" button.
 1. Enjoy the add-on!